 Share this post:

 The metro of Athens is not only the most modern in Europe, but has another impressive characteristic: the metro stations are decorated with ancient antiquities that were discovered during the construction works.
-In fact, the largest excavation programme ever accomplished in Greece took place during the construction and digging works of Athens metro railway (1993-2000), when more than 50,000 findings came to light.
+In fact, the largest excavation program ever accomplished in Greece took place during the construction and digging works of the metro railway (1993-2000), when more than 50,000 findings came to light.

-Some of these findings were displayed in the metro stations so that they create a connection between the past and present of Athens.
+Some of these findings were displayed in the metro stations so that they create a connection between the past and present of Athens Greece.

 In Syntagma metro station, you will see the skeleton of a young lady who lived in Athens in the 4th century BC, lying in her tomb between layers of soil.
 There are also displays of pipes from the ancient water supply and sanitation system of the town, funerary monuments, ceramic lamps and part of an ancient mosaic floor.